I am excited to share with you the recipe for what I think is the best chocolate panna cotta around!

 - Chill until just starting to set and then whisk it well.

 - Softly whip the other 1/2 cup of cream just until thickened.
+It does not need to reach even soft peaks.

 - Fold/stir into the chocolate/gelatin mixture and pour into containers.

 TO UNMOLD: The easiest way to unmold these for serving is to pour the mixture into silicone baking cups or 4 oz plastic "souffle cups."
 Then you can freeze them.
 Before serving, pop them out of the silicone or use scissors to cut the souffle cups and then peel them away.
 Place on serving plates, top-side down and let sit until no longer icy.
-Then garnich as desired and serve.
+Then garnish as desired and serve.

 STORAGE: The panna cottas will be just fine in the fridge for 3-4 days.
 You can freeze them for up to 2 months.